MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mfa-registration-campaign.md

       :::image type="content" source="./media/how-to-mfa-registration-campaign/test.png" alt-text="Screenshot of test notification.":::

-   1. Authenticator app is now successfully set up as the user's default sign-in method.
+   1. Authenticator app is now successfully set up as your default sign-in method.

       :::image type="content" source="./media/how-to-mfa-registration-campaign/finish.png" alt-text="Screenshot of installation complete.":::

-1. If a user wishes to not install the Authenticator app, they can tap **Skip for now** to snooze the prompt for up to 14 days, which can be set by an admin.
+1. If you don't want to install the Authenticator app, you can tap **Skip for now** to snooze the prompt for up to 14 days, which can be set by an admin.
 Users with free and trial subscriptions can snooze the prompt up to three times.

     :::image type="content" source="./media/how-to-mfa-registration-campaign/snooze.png" alt-text="Screenshot of snooze option.":::